 The University offers staff a range of courses and resources to help improve your mental and physical wellbeing at work and in life.

-- Introduction to recognising mental health difficulties
+- Building confidence in responding to student mental health

-- Stage 3: Preparing for retirement
+- Financial Wellbeing: Planning for retirement

 - Financial Wellness 1:1 Surgery